steviedave/portfolio-website/README.md

 The website is also fully responsive having two breaing points to allow for responsive design for different screen dimensions.
 In the first break the navigation bar section changes to a drop down menu with an icon that can be clicked to bring it up.

 # Page Hosting
-Since this is mostly a static website with no fully functioning backend at the moment, I'm planning tohost it either using Netlify or with GitHub pages.
-In future commits, I'll have these set up.
+Since this is mostly a static website with no fully functioning backend at the moment, I have decided to host it using Netlify.
+Here's the link; https://stevieportfolio.netlify.app/